A BRIEF HISTORY OF THE FIRST ALACHUA MUSIC HARVEST AND THE CREATION OF THE GAINESVILLE ALTERNATIVE MUSIC ALLIANCE

 HISTORY pt.II: JOINING FORCES

 Several months after the Folk Festival, my roommate, Marshall Lowe, returned from spending the summer in Chicago.
-By that time, I had done a good deal of initial background work: talking to bands, getting advice from former event planners, researching venues, etc. Marshall was (is) an friendly, trustworthy, and easy-going guy, so I asked him if he was interested in joining forces to put together the show.
+By that time, I had done a good deal of initial background work: talking to bands, getting advice from former event planners, researching venues, etc. Marshall was (is) a friendly, trustworthy, and easy-going guy, so I asked him if he was interested in joining forces to put together the show.
 He agreed and, together, we assembled an embryo of a production team.
 Our team included a bunch of our friends plus people we met along the way.
-The Harvest production was a major team effort; there were many people without whom it wouldn't have happened as it did.
-Lest I omit anyone's name, I'd prefer to direct you instead to the credits in the program.
+The Harvest production was a major team effort; there were many people without whom it wouldn't have succeeded.
+Lest I omit anyone's name, I prefer to direct you instead to the credits in the program.

-Later that fall, a lawyer named Tracy Williamson responded to a flyer and offered to incorporate us for free.
+Later that fall, an attorney named Tracy Williamson responded to a flyer and offered to incorporate us for free.
 Within weeks, Marshall and I were co-directors of the Gainesville Alternative Music Alliance (GAMA), a non-profit corporation.
 I was 19; I think Marshall was 22.
 The sole purpose of GAMA was to promote independent and alternative music of Gainesville and North Florida.
 We got a lot of flack for the word "alternative" since one person's alternative is another's mainstream.
-Within a couple years , Marshall would wisely simplify the name to the Gainesville Music Alliance.
+Within a couple years, Marshall would wisely simplify the name to the Gainesville Music Alliance.
 We booked a weekend at the Alachua County Fairgrounds and decided to call the event the Alachua Music Harvest.
 Many people would later mistakenly call it the Harvest Festival, which annoyed me to no end.
-Many out-of-towners couldn't even pronounce Alachua.
+Many out-of-towners couldn't even pronounce Alachua (uh-LATCH-oo-uh).

 The Harvest generated quite a buzz.
 Some clubs just shut down for the weekend because they knew everyone would be out at the Fairgrounds.
 The closer we got the festival, the more people wanted to get involved.
-Almost every band we wanted to play the thing agreed to do it.
+Almost every band we wanted in the lineup agreed to do it.
 Rock 104 stepped in with a major radio sponsorship.
 Marshall and I did radio interviews in Gainesville and Jacksonville.
 Bob McPeek at Mirror Image Studios agreed to record the whole thing.
-If memory serves, he did the whole thing for free ot next to nothing.
+If memory serves, Bob did the whole thing for free or next to nothing.
 Danny Tobias painted a giant stage mural.
 It was a great feeling to see everyone so excited.
 I'll never forget when Bill Perry at Hyde and Zeke Records looked at me with twinkle in his eye and said, "This thing is gonna be big!"

 back to top